rrbarrero/sns-sqs-lambda-poc/README.md

     Make sure your `docker-compose.yml` for LocalStack is configured (especially the `SERVICES` environment variable to include `sns`, `sqs`, `lambda`, `iam`).

 3.  **Deploy Infrastructure:**
+    * Install orders lambda deps in place with `pip install -r requirements.txt -t .`.
+On this example only orders it's done.

-    Navigate to the `/terraform` directory (or wherever your Terraform files are):
+    Navigate to the `/terraform` directory:
     ```bash
     cd terraform
     terraform init